theochem/horton/doc/ref_grids.rst

 --------------

-The table below lists the number of grid points in each built-in atomic integration grid in Horton.
+The table below lists the number of grid points in each built-in atomic integration grid in HORTON.
 For the heavier elements (after Kr), the grids are calibrated based on reference computations with pseudo potentials.
 The last digit in the grid name refers to the number of significant digits obtained with these grids on diatomic benchmarks.